Pyramid Geophysical Services

 MASW provides an alternative method to map density changes in the subsurface that is not limited by the principles described above.
 We won’t bore you with the details, but in brief, MASW measures the velocity of seismic surface waves and uses an inversion process to calculate the shear wave velocity of subsurface geologic units.
 In contrast to refraction, MASW can depict velocity inversions, and therefore can be used to make interpretations regarding voids, fractures, weathered rock, and can be performed on hard ground surfaces such as concrete and asphalt.

-Recently, Pyramid performed an MASW survey in the Charlotte-area of North Carolina to identify the top of a relatively weathered rock unit.
-The survey was associated with a geotechnical investigation for the foundation design of a series of proposed new buildings.
-MASW was chosen because the rock unit at the site was known to be weathered, and the majority of the testing locations were covered with asphalt parking spaces.
+Pyramid Geophysical Services performed an MASW survey in downtown Durham, North Carolina to identify the top of a relatively weathered rock unit.
+The survey was associated with a geotechnical investigation for the design of a tunnel associated with a proposed light rail.
+MASW was chosen because the rock unit at the site was known to be weathered, and the geotechnical borings provided evidence of significant variability in the depth to competent/refusal bedrock.

-Contour maps of the depth of competent rock were generated for the east and west portions of the MASW survey area.
+Contour maps of the depth of competent rock were generated for the various portions of the MASW survey area.

 Filed Under: Case Studies Tagged With: geophysics, MASW, north carolina geophysics, seismic, shear wave, top of rock